MicrosoftDocs/xamarin-docs/docs/ios/platform/textkit.md

 }
 ```

 This code adds support for drawing on the text view using Core Graphics.
-Since the `UITextView` class is now built to use Text Kit for its text rendering and layout, it can use all the features of Text Kit, such as setting exclusion paths.
+Since the `UITextView` class is now built to use TextKit for its text rendering and layout, it can use all the features of TextKit, such as setting exclusion paths.

 > [!IMPORTANT]
 > This example subclasses `UITextView` to add touch drawing support.
-Subclassing `UITextView` isn’t necessary to get the features of Text Kit.
+Subclassing `UITextView` isn’t necessary to get the features of TextKit.